senresearch/LiteQTL_bin/README.md

 - `export_matrix` option (input); if `true`, a matrix of LOD scores will be returned; if `false` just the maximum LOD for each phenotype is returned (the latter is faster)
 - LOD score file (output)

-If `export_matrix` is set to `false`, the file will contain two columns, the index of where the maximum LOD is found, and the the value of the maximum LOD.
+If `export_matrix` is set to `false`, the file will contain the marker information (chromosome, marker name, marker cM and bp position), and the the value of the maximum LOD.

-## 2. How to build binary
+### 2. How to build the binary

-We used PackageCompiler.jl to build the binary.
-The binary building process follows the rules and standards of Julia's package system.
+We use `PackageCompiler.jl` to build the binary.
+The build process follows the rules and standards of Julia's package system.
-Please run step 1 (R data cleaning) to generate necessary data file, required by the precompilation.
-Make sure the input and output file names are correct in `./MyApp/precompile_app.jl`
+Please run step 1 (R data cleaning) to generate necessary data files required by the precompilation.
+You can verify that the interpreted JIT compiled toolchain is working correctly by running `./sh/testrun.sh`.

-### To build the binary, run the following in terminal:
+To build the binary, run the following in terminal:

-- `julia install_packages.jl`
-- `julia build_bin.jl`
+    julia build_bin.jl

 Building the binary will generate a folder called `Compiled`, the subfolders are `artifacts`, `bin`, `lib`.
-All three folders are required if you want to relocate the binary to elsewhere.
-Binary is located in `bin`.
+All three folders are required if you want to relocate the binary elsewhere.
+The binary is `./Compiled/bin/scan`.

 ## 3. How to use the binary

 See the last line in `./sh/run_genome_scan.sh`.

+The arguments are the same and in the same order as in section 1.2.